 - Design requirements.

-This is where all the demands to make the product design successful are listed.
-By including specific design requirements in your brief, you and the design agency can reflect on the progress and results.
+This is where all the demands to make the project successful are listed.
+By including specific design requirements in your brief, you and the design team can reflect on the progress and results.

-Setting up a clear list of requirements gives your design agency boundaries so that they can focus on the given goals and objectives.
-Design requirements differ for each project but some examples include the design aesthetic, mechanical requirements, hardware, or software.
+Setting up a clear list of requirements gives your design team boundaries so that they can focus on the given goals and objectives.
+Design requirements differ for each project but some examples include the aesthetic, mechanical requirements, hardware, or software.